DrewCharlez/Telrock-Ops-Tech-Test/README.md

 no longer occurs as containers provide an envirmnet of consistency.
 Applications become easier to build and maintain when they are broken down into smaller services

+Version control tools such as Git and CVS;
+Has allowed engineers and developers to collaborate on projects frequently across the company without the need for constantly transfering files over the network.
+Version control tools is a good way of enabling better communication, mantaining versions and tracking changes made to codes across teams.
+It also allows people to work independently on code and then merge them together, this is a really great tool.

 what I would like to be involved in;
 I'm open to being involved in all aspects of infrustructure, however the below will be of intrest to me:
-Web technologies;
+Web technologies; nginx apache configuration of systems to host websites
-configuration of systems to host websites; nginx apache Create and mantain automated tools used in deployment;
+Create and mantain automated tools used in deployment;
 Coding and scripting for automating routine task System administration of Linux environments